yale-redcap/yes3-exporter/README.md

 As an example, you may wish to restrict an export to data on those individuals who screened positive on an assessment.
 To optimize this feature, the target status (e.g. screen positive) must be identified through a query to ONE field in your REDCap project.
 Additional examples are found in the **?** icon.

-#### Options for Data Compliance
+**Options for Data Compliance**

 The data compliance settings replicate the parent REDCap system.
 Removed fields will not appear in an export.
 No field label or placeholder will be included in the data export.

 **Options for Conditioning Exported Values**

-**Sanitize exported text values**
+*Sanitize exported text values*

 This option removes nonprintable characters including tabs, line feeds, html tags, etc. from text fields.
 International characters will remain intact.

-**Max character length**
+*Max character length*

 You can restrict the number of characters included in the export.
 Field labels are typically restricted to 200-250 characters to support integration with statistical programs such as SAS.

 For text fields, the character restriction is applied to ALL text fields which may result in incomplete data.
 If you have also opted to **Remove all freetext fields**, the more restrictive specification will be followed.

-### Export Items
+### Export Items View

-On the Export Item view, you can make changes by using the pencil icon to edit an item or the trashcan item to delete an item.
+On the Export Items view, you can edit what data will be exported.
+You can make changes by using the pencil icon to edit an item or the trashcan item to delete an item.
 To move an item, hover the cursor on the left side row number until a hand icon appears then drag it up or down to its new location.
 Remember to save your changes.

  <img src="media/Export_moving.png" width="75%" height="75%">

 ## Exporter Data Dictionary

 Each download or export is accompanied by a data dictionary that includes metadata and export-specific data distribution summaries for each column.
 These include the count, range, \#nonblank, and either a frequency table or mean and variance, as appropriate to the field type (dates are treated as continuous variables).

 # YES3 Exporter Event Prefixes